 She left law enforcement to pursue her passion for wildlife art, and after receiving two World Wildlife Art Championship Awards, her new vocation became a fulltime career.
 But once she married an Air Force officer and moved to Washington, D.C, all this suddenly changed when, a few months later, her husband survived the September 11th attack on the Pentagon.
 Their life would never be the same as the months turned into years, and she found herself raising two small girls while her husband devoted his efforts to the war.
 Finally, the day came when he retired and they were at last able to enjoy a new life, this time in the mountains of Montana.

 Here they discovered a new world of exciting and unusual adventures.
-Encouraged by friends and family alike, Nancy published her first book, Go West, Young Woman!, and the sequel, "Stay West, Young Woman!".
-She still happily resides on her mountainside with her husband, daughters, dogs, and horses, while continuing to paint and write about her experiences living in the west.
-The book can be found on Amazon.com, Hellgatepress.com, and in bookstores.
+She happily resides on her mountainside with her husband, daughters, dogs, and horses, while continuing to paint and write about her experiences living in the west.
+Nancy's books can be found on Amazon.com, Hellgatepress.com, and in bookstores.
 Personalized, signed copies as well of all of Nancy's artworks, cards, prints, jewelry and ornaments, are available through Nancy’s website at www.quinnwildlifeart.com.